ppy/osu-wiki/news/2023-01-01-osumonthly-6.md

 You can view all of the plays listed in the playlist below:

-<iframe width="100%" height="315" src="link" frameborder="0" allowfullscreen></iframe>
+<iframe width="100%" height="315" src="https://www.youtube-nocookie.com/embed/videoseries?list=PLbY6YsbyBvHCutfMUqsCqA5yqnWlz_Rsk" frameborder="0" allowfullscreen></iframe>

 ### Notable osu!mania plays of the year

 <iframe width="100%" height="315" src="link" frameborder="0" allowfullscreen></iframe>

-## Mapping Recap
+## Mapping recap

 All year long, the mappers and people involved in mapping on osu! have not stopped doing amazing things, and this month was no exception.
 So we will try to summarize all the things related to mapping that happened this month as best as possible in a few sentences.

 ### Mapping News